-Then seal them well in a zip top plastic bag and stick them in the back of the freezer where no on can find them.
+Then seal them well in a zip-top plastic bag and stick them in the back of the freezer where no one can find them.

-You may want to set a reminder in your phone NOW to get the leftover Halloween candy out of the freezer on Christmas Eve morning!
+You may want to set a reminder in your phone NOW to so you’ll remember where you’ve hidden it!

 Leftover Halloween Candy Solution #4: Save some for gingerbread houses

-Along the same vein, I like the idea of freezing some leftover Halloween candy to use for decorating gingerbread houses at Christmastime.
+Along the same vein, you can also save some leftover Halloween candy to use for decorating gingerbread houses at Christmastime.

-Which is why I love this gingerbread village and house kit so much.
+This adorable gingerbread village and house kit is perfect for kids!
 It comes with four mini gingerbread houses that are perfect for kids with small hands and short attention spans.